AhmadSabbirChowdhury/Company-Sales-Data-Analysis-and-Visualization-using-Tableau/README.md

 Necessary data cleaning was done, for example: *remove the empty rows, change the date format, currency conversion etc.*

+db_dump_version_2.sql was used to make analysis and that data was hooked with Tableau for making Dashboards.

 ### Fact Table Relation
 ![1  Fact Table Relation](https://user-images.githubusercontent.com/45898995/120525890-72313580-c3fa-11eb-8bdf-8be451295868.png)